shayanabdulkarimkhan/book-recommendation-system/README.md

 ### Countries
 Almost 80% of the data was dominated by US users.
-Therefore the recommedatioon system wasa geared towards the US populataion
+Therefore the recommendation system was geared towards the US population

 <img src="pics/countries.png" alt="Users of Countries %" title="Users of Countries %">